RiyaHoro/Analyzing-sales-data/README.md

 ### Sales Analysis for E-commerce ###

-Description: Provide a brief overview of the project.

  "This project analyzes sales data for an e-commerce platform.
 The analysis focuses on product sales performance, sales trends over time, and other key metrics that can help optimize business decisions."
 CSV Structure: Describe the structure of your CSV file.